kleeloy/Azure-Cloud-Web-Application-/README.md

 The files for this repository were used to create a blog web application.

 # Setting Up The Virtual Machine
-Start by creating a resource, search for Wordpress (by Bitnami) and create a new name for this resource, Save and create
+Start by creating a resource, search for Wordpress (by Bitnami)
 ![BLOG_IMAGE_1](https://github.com/kleeloy/Project-1/blob/main/Diagrams/Github%20set%20up%20wordpress.png)

+Creat a new name for this resource and remember which location you use to stay constant throughout.
+Once it's to your liking, Save and create.

 ###### This is an <h6> header, which is the smallest
  Azure free domain